 From an initial quote to a final invoice, what you send out and store internally can be one of the easiest ways for you and your team to stay in the loop.

-You probably have a lot of questions, so let’s get started.
+You probably have a lot of questions, so let’s dive in.

 What is a quote?